Student Financial Services

 Tuition Paid Directly by Employers

-In those situations where the tuition is paid directly to the university by a third party, the student must provide Student Accounts with a purchase order or a written statement of intent to pay by the third party.
+When a third party pays tuition directly to the university, the student must provide the Office of Student Accounts with a purchase order or a written statement of intent to pay by the third party prior to the first week of classes.
 If there are stipulations associated with the payment agreement, such as a minimum grade level, then the student must either pay the university directly or enroll in one of the payment options.
-Address correspondence to:

 354 Richards Hall